 4. As appropriate, the Guide also includes photos of key turns, views, villages, markers, and other aspects of walking the Camino.

-5. The Guide is divided into Segments 1 to 7.
+5. The Guide is divided into Segments 1 to 12.
 They vary in length from approximately 1 to 9 kilometerss, reflecting the exact location of places where hikers can access the Divisadero Highway for bus or other motor transport.
-For hikers in good physical condition the entire 25 kilometer (16 miles) is possible in a single long day excursion.
+For hikers in good physical condition the entire 58 kilometer (36 miles) is probably a two day hike.

 Segment 1: From Creel to the Old Road